 Transmitting Data Securely

 One important aspect of computer security is the secure communication of data over a network.
-Although you can devise your own security protocols and use low-level APIs such as BSD sockets and Common Crypto to implement them, it is usually much more convenient to use standard protocols and higher-level APIs when they are available.
+Although you can devise your own security protocols and use low-level APIs to implement them, it’s best to use standard protocols as much as possible, and the highest level API that supports them.

 The Secure Sockets Layer (SSL) protocol and its successor, the Transport Layer Security (TLS) protocol, provide support for secure communication over a network.
 They are commonly used over TCP/IP connections such as the Internet.
 They use certificate-based authentication to ensure that you are communicating with a valid server, they validate data to prevent tampering, and they can use public-key cryptography to guard against eavesdropping or message forgery.

-SSL is built into all major browsers and web servers (the most recent versions also include TLS).
+SSL and TLS are built into all major browsers and web servers.
 Whenever you use a secure website—for example, to send your credit card number to a vendor over the Internet—and see a protocol identifier of

 https rather than